testingisdocumenting/znai/znai-docs/znai/layout/two-sides-pages.md

 :include-meta: {rightSide: false}

 Table and code snippets above are aligned by using an empty block on the right side.
-:include-file: two-sides-pages.md {startLine: "Aligning Data in Columns", exclude: true, endLine: ":include-meta: {rightSide: false}"}
+:include-file: two-sides-pages.md {startLine: "Aligning Data in Columns", excludeStartEnd: true, endLine: ":include-meta: {rightSide: false}"}

 # Single Data Block Shortcut